mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

 ### Basic Flow
 1. The administrator presses the Invoices tab
 2. The system shows the Invoices landing page
-3. The administrator selects a Program that considers invoice items
+3. The administrator selects an invoice which status is "Open" belonging to a Program that requests invoice authorization and requests invoice products
-4. The administrator selects one of the Invoices of the selected Program, which status is “Draft”
-5. The system displays the Invoice details page, containing:
+4. The system displays the Invoice details page, containing:
    - Edit button
-   - Approve button
-   - Submit for Approval button
+   - Close button
+   - Tools button (with the options View and Settings)
-   - Fieldset for the Invoice
+   - Fieldset for the Invoice view
    - Related list of invoice items
+   - Related list of Transactions
    - Images of the invoice
    - Approval process steps
+6. The system displays the fieldset defined for the related lists
-6. End of flow
+5. End of flow

 ### Alternative Flows

+##### 1. The administrator selects an Invoice which status is “Pending for Approval” belonging to a Program that requests invoice authorization and requests invoice products (step 3 of basic flow)
+   1. The system displays the Invoice details page, containing:
+      - Record locked icon
+      - Tools button (with the options View and Settings)
+      - Fieldset for the Invoice view
+      - Related list of invoice items
+      - Related list of Transactions
+      - Images of the invoice
+      - Approval process steps containing link to Approve or Reject the invoice
+   2. The system displays the fieldset defined for the related lists
+   3. End of flow

+##### 2. The administrator selects an Invoice which status is "Approved" belonging to a Program that requests invoice authorization and requests invoice products (step 3 of basic flow)
+   1. The system displays the Invoice details page, containing:
+        - Revert button
+        - Reprocess button
+        - Tools button (with the options View and Settings)
+        - Fieldset for the Invoice view
+        - Related list of invoice items
+        - Related list of Transactions
+        - Images of the invoice
+        - Approval process steps
+    2. The system displays the fieldset defined for the related lists
+    3. End of flow

+##### 3. The administrator selects an Invoice which status is "Rejected" belonging to a Program that requests invoice authorization and requests invoice products (step 3 of basic flow)
+   1. The system displays the Invoice details page, containing:
+        - Reopen button
+        - Tools button (with the options View and Settings)
+        - Fieldset for the Invoice view
+        - Related list of invoice items
+        - Related list of Transactions
+        - Images of the invoice
+        - Approval process steps
+   2. The system displays the fieldset defined for the related lists
+   3. End of flow

-##### 1. The administrator selects an Invoice which status is “Draft” belonging to a Program that does not consider invoice items (step 3 of basic flow)
+##### 1. The administrator selects an Invoice which status is “Open” belonging to a Program that does not request invoice authorization (step 3 of basic flow)
-   1. The administrator selects a Program that does not consider invoice items
+   1. The administrator selects a Program that does not request invoice authorization
-   2. The administrator selects one of the Invoices of the selected Program, which status is “Draft”
+   2. The administrator selects one of the Invoices of the selected Program which status is “Open”
    3. The system displays the Invoice details page, containing:
       - Edit button
-      - Approve button
+      - Close button
       - Submit for Approval button
+      - Tools button (with th options View and Settings)
-      - Fieldset for Invoice
+      - Fieldset for the Invoice view
+      - Related list of Transactions
       - Images of the invoice
       - Approval process steps
    4. End of flow

-##### 2. The administrator selects an Invoice which status is “Pending” belonging to a Program that considers invoice items (step 4 of basic flow)
-   1. The administrator selects one of the Invoices of the selected Program, which status is "Pending"
-   2. The system displays the Invoice details page, containing:
-      - Reopen button
-      - Fieldset for Invoice
-      - Related list of invoice items
-      - Images of the invoice
-      - Approval process steps containing link to Approve or Reject the invoice
-   3. End of flow

 ##### 3. The administrator selects an Invoice which status is "Pending" belonging to a Program that does not consider invoice items (step 3 of basic flow)
    1. The administrator selects a Program that does not consider invoice items